xyise/cv/Readme.md

 # Wecome

-This is a site by Youngsuk Lee.
+This is a site of Youngsuk Lee.

 * This repository contains additional materials referenced in my resume/CV.
 * This repository does NOT contain the actual resume/CV as I modify it according to the position I am applying for.